Course Title: Conduct biological surveys

 4.1.
 Analysis of collected data is undertaken according to industry policies and guidelines.

-1 .
-Carry out preliminary design activities for the biological survey Survey, scope, objectives and constraints are identified according to client requirements, biological components to be surveyed and enterprise policy.
+- identify the scope, objectives and constraints for a biological survey according to client requirements, the biological components to be

-Scheduling of survey activities and surveyor access are determined according to the survey design.
+- schedule survey activities and establish access to the site

 Details of Learning Activities